Bikash05kumar/my_projects/README.md

 # my_projects
-This is first git and git-hub class
+This is first git and git-hub class.